EmFib/country_rock_subreddit_classifier/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
-- Materials must be submitted by **11:59 PM EST on Friday, Dec 4th**.
+- Materials must be submitted by **11:59 PM PST on Friday, January 8th 2021**.
-- Presentation must be ready by **10:30 AM EST on Friday, Dec 4th**.
+- Presentation must be ready by **09:00 AM PST on Friday, January 8th 2021**.

 ---